 Here is what you must know about Serhiy Sternenko trial

 On February 23, Odesa’s Prymorskyi District Court found Ukrainian public activist Serhiy Sternenko guilty on the charges of pro-Russian activist Serhiy Sherbych abduction in 2015.
-The case expiration made the prosecutors bring Sternenko to court on the charges of robbery claiming that he, accompanied by Ruslan Demchuk, had robbed Sherbych of 300 hryvnas in cash.
-The appeal bid was due but the both men were taken in custody disregarding the law proceedings.
+The case expiration made the prosecutors bring Sternenko to court on charges of robbery claiming that he and his alleged accomplice Ruslan Demchuk had robbed Sherbych of 300 hryvnas in cash.
+The activist was taken in custody and appealed on his case.

-The ruling faced intense public backlash culminating in the Kyiv rally that left the president’s office spray-painted with loud graffiti calling on justice for Sternenko and other activists.
-The early April appeal overruled the earlier verdict and put Sternenko and Demchuk under house arrest.
+The ruling faced intense public backlash culminating in the Kyiv rally that left the president’s office spray-painted with graffiti calling on justice for Sternenko and other activists.
+The appellate court dropped some charges yet agreed to put Sternenko and Demchuk under house arrest.
 On April 16, the court began a hearing on the appeal they filed on Odesa’s Prymorskyi District Court ruling.